 Sunday: 11 am – 5 pm

 Due to our mountainous location all hours are seasonal and subject to change.

 Please call our office at (423) 628.2441 for up to date hours and information.

 We offer an award-winning documentary, The Power of a Dream, before one of our guides walks you back into history through four original historic buildings, telling the stories of inhabitants and providing informational commentary on the village through its founding up to the current community.
 (The movie is free.)

-In addition to historical tours, you’ll find maps of the village, activities within the area, and popular Appalachian destinations, including the Big South Fork National River and Recreation Area.
+In addition to historical tours, you’ll find maps of the village & trails, activities within the area, and popular Appalachian destinations, including the Big South Fork National River and Recreation Area.